 Legal horse betting is available in more than 30 states from leading online operators like TVG and Twinspires.
-Get added bonus when using the promo code LSRTVG, or a $100 when registering at Twinspires.
+Get an added bonus when using the promo code LSRTVG, or $100 when registering at Twinspires.

-Florida Derby Contenders and Profiles Including Greatest Honour
+Florida Derby contenders and profiles, including Greatest Honour

-Nova Rags finished a close second in the 1 1/16 mile Sam F. Davis at Tampa Bay Downs, but his 89 speed figure needs to improve significantly from that race to have a shot against this group.
+Nova Rags finished a close second in the 1 1/16 mile Sam F. Davis at Tampa Bay Downs, but his 89 speed figure needs to improve significantly from that race for him to have a shot against this group.

 Runners with positive results in recent stakes are always noteworthy, and that makes Greatest Honour the one to beat.
 But note the improvement of others like Known Agenda and even Papetu, who finished third behind Greatest Honour in the Fountain of Youth after rallying from the very back early in the race.
-Jirafales finished much further back in fifth place in that race as a huge longshot, and was also fifth in the Holy Bull.
-Quantum Leap is doing just that going from maiden winner in his third start last month at 1 1/8 miles to the Grade 1 Florida Derby.
+Jirafales finished much further back in fifth place in that race as a huge long shot and was also fifth in the Holy Bull.
+Quantum Leap is doing just that, going from maiden winner in his third start last month at 1 1/8 miles to the Grade 1 Florida Derby.

 Spielberg was a $1 million purchase and is being shipped west by trainer Bob Baffert.
 This will be his seventh graded stakes race already, and he’s finished in the money in four of those, with one victory.
 His well-beaten runner-up finish a month ago in the Southwest Stakes was to top Kentucky Derby contender Essential Quality.